adrih1/Ecole42/PostCommonCore/RainFall/level9/walkthrough.md

 ## Getting acces to the pass

 Our goal :
-1. Overflow of the buffer in setAnnotation → overwriting in the objects memory
+1. Overflow of the buffer in setAnnotation
 2. EAX now points to that object.
 3. The programm does a double dereference on EAX to retrive the pointer of a function
 4. Thanks to the overflow, this pointer is replaced by the address of our shellcode which we injected in the buffer